Practices occur one day per week. 1st/2nd and 3rd/4th grade teams practice for 60 minutes. 5th/6th and 7th/8th grade teams practice for 90 minutes.

-Game days take place at your practice location and at facilities throughout the partnership.
-You should plan to arrive 15 minutes before game time.
+Game days may take place at your practice location and at facilities throughout the partnership.

 Each week players are introduced like the pros with music, lights and tunnels to run through as their names are announced.

-Players learn the game through 4 levels of rules designed with input from The Institute for the Study of Youth Sports.
-The rules influence things such as rim height, ball size and length of games.
+Players learn the game through 4 levels of rules that influence things such as goal height, ball size and length of games.

-Tournament Week 5th/6th and 7th/8th grade teams will play in an end of season tournament the week of March 5th, 2018.
+5th grade and up teams will play in an end of season tournament the week of February 28, 2022.
 Games may take place on any night that week and could occur on a night other than your practice night.

 Free play is an important part of growing, learning and exercise.
-Your coach will offer tips of things they can work on at home.
+Your coach will offer tips players can work on at home.
 Taking time at home will help to reinforce what they learn at practice.

 Each practice your player will talk about different virtues based upon practical biblical life lessons.
 Take these as an opportunity to see what they have learned and can apply to life off the court.
 We want to be supportive in your role as a parent and have linked a lesson highlight and key question guide for you to use after practice and to know the lessons being shared.

-Based upon a survey of professional players about playing sports in their youth they wanted to hear three things after a game; I enjoyed watching you play, I love you and did you have fun?
+Professional players suggest parents should focus on saying three things after a game; I enjoyed watching you play, I love you and did you have fun?